Career and Technical Education Pathways

 Accounting 4

 The principal focus for this course will be on corporate accounting, cost accounting, accounting for uncollectible accounts, depreciation, prepaid and accrued items, budgetary planning and control, and automated accounting applications.
-The student will analyze and prepare financial statements as a resource for management decisions.
-If time allows, students have the opportunity to take the Microsoft Excel Core and Expert exam.
-(Students must complete Accounting 3 and 4 to earn college credit with a “B” or better.)
+Students will analyze and prepare financial statements as a resource for management decisions.
+If time allows, students can take the Microsoft Excel Core and Expert exam.

 Entrepreneurship

 This course is for anyone who is considering owning and operating their own business.
 Owning your own business can be risky but also very rewarding.
-The course will include all aspects of beginning a business.
-Funding, operating, managing and marketing will be included.
-The course will be project based in which students will be required to produce a viable business plan that will be evaluated by business people in the community.
-If you want to “live the American dream-and be your own boss” entrepreneurship is for you.
+This course will include all aspects of beginning a business - funding, operating, managing and marketing.
+Entrepreneurship is project-based with students producing a viable and executable business plan.
+If you want to live the American dream - and be your own boss - Entrepreneurship is for you.

 Personal Finance